 No matter which path you decide to take this year, whether by car, plane or barefoot in the forest… remember that the goddess inside of you is alive and strong.
-May 2018 be your year of soulful travel, self-discovery, and pure, unobstructed bliss!
+May this year be your year of soulful travel, self-discovery, and pure, unobstructed bliss!

 A Year of Soulful Travel photo credits: Jessica Shen